aleesang/milestone-project-final/README.md

 ## Testing
 #### Manual Testing
 Manual testing conducted were as follows:
+- Authentication of Users
+    - Verification of Email when Registering Account
+    - Reset Password
+    - Logging in
+    - Checkout
+- Responsiveness
+    - Built mostly using mobile first approach

 #### Technologies Used For Testing
 - [HTML Validator](https://validator.w3.org/)
 - [CSS Validator](https://jigsaw.w3.org/css-validator)
-    - -moz-transition
-    - webkit-transition
-    - -o-transitions

 **Browsers and Devices**
 - [Google Chrome](https://www.google.com/chrome/) was used predominately for testing and for Inspecting via Development Tools